Senate Demands Answers: Condemns AT&T and Snowflake Over Devastating Data Breach

 Image: AT&T Company Logo

-AT&T Inc. is one of the major telecommunications firms in the world.
-It provides a diverse variety of services, such as mobile and fixed-line telephony, internet, and digital television, among other things.
-Dallas, Texas, serves as the location of the company’s headquarters, and it maintains a large presence in both the domestic market and also in foreign markets.
+AT&T Inc. is one of the largest telecommunications companies in the world.
+Among other things, it offers a wide range of services, including mobile and fixed-line telephony, internet, and digital television.
+The company is headquartered in Dallas, Texas, with a significant presence in both national and international markets.

 AT&T and Snowflake